AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page03.md

 - Too inaccurate or biased to be trusted
 - In need of additional data or another model type

 #### Real-World Scenario: Manufacturing Floor Delivery Challenge
 Let’s say you work for a company that assembles electric motors used in vehicles.
 Every day, your warehouse receives key parts like aluminum casings, rotors, copper windings, and bearings.

 **Your production manager explains:**
 “Even one late delivery causes a ripple across the line.
 We lose hours of build time, reschedule labor, and sometimes even miss our own shipping deadlines.
 I need a way to spot these risks earlier.”

 Your job is to build a system that uses past delivery records to predict risk.
 With the machine learning pipeline you just created, your team could:

   i.
-Flag risky shipments ahead of time. ii.
-Reorder vulnerable materials sooner. iii.
-Adjust production shifts based on updated timelines. iv.
+Flag risky shipments ahead of time.

+  ii.
+Reorder vulnerable materials sooner.

+  iii.
+Adjust production shifts based on updated timelines.

+  iv.
 Even auto-notify supervisors when a predicted delay crosses a certain confidence threshold.

 This kind of system can prevent thousands of dollars in downtime and allow the factory to respond proactively instead of reactively.

-Think Like a Factory Analyst
+**Think Like a Factory Analyst**
 Your model has real impact—but its usefulness goes beyond shipping.
 Predictive analytics like this are being used all across modern factories.
 Think about these situations:

  i.
-Q1: Could we build a similar model to predict machine failures using sensor data from manufacturing equipment? ii.
-Q2: What if we used this same idea to forecast inventory shortages, based on production speed and order volume? iii.
+Q1: Could we build a similar model to predict machine failures using sensor data from manufacturing equipment?

+ ii.
+Q2: What if we used this same idea to forecast inventory shortages, based on production speed and order volume?

+ iii.
 Q3: Could we train a model to detect which suppliers are most likely to deliver damaged or incomplete shipments?

 Each of these ideas represents a way that machine learning transforms operations—not by replacing human judgment, but by amplifying awareness and accelerating smart decisions.

-Scenario:
+**Scenario:**

 Imagine you’re presenting your recommendation to the Inventory Planning Manager at a manufacturing plant.
 Write a short email or memo explaining:
-• What your model predicts
+- What your model predicts
-• How confident you are in it (based on R² and MAE)
+- How confident you are in it (based on R² and MAE)
-• One suggestion to improve inventory planning decisions
+- One suggestion to improve inventory planning decisions